-What personal information do I collect from the people that visit myblog, website or app?
+What personal information do we collect from the people that visit this blog, website or app?

 When ordering or registering on my site, as appropriate, you may be asked to enter your name, email address or other details to help you with your experience.

-I collect information from you when you place an order, subscribe to a newsletter, respond to a survey, fill out a form or enter information on my site.
+We collect information from you when you place an order, subscribe to a newsletter, respond to a survey, fill out a form or enter information on our site.

-I may use the information I collect from you when you register, make a purchase, sign up for my newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:
+We may use the information we collect from you when you register, make a purchase, sign up for my newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

-My website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to my site as safe as possible.
+This website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.

 Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive/credit information you supply is encrypted via Secure Socket Layer (SSL) technology.